tonai/react-per-form/doc/docs/api/useWatch.md

 # `useWatch`

-`useWatch` return a React state for the values of the field being watched.
+`useWatch` returns a React state for the values of the field being watched.

 ## Parameters

-`useWatch` take the name of the fields to watch:
+`useWatch` takes an optional parameter representing the name of the fields to watch:

 - it can be a string for a single field
 - it can be an array a string for multiple fields